memlly/mem-or-y/README.md

 Once a user has failed to correctly repeat the sequence, they will be taken to a page that displays their results, as well as the "High Scores" of all users who have attempted the game before them.

+## User Stories

+Website Header
+As a user, I want to be able to know what website I am on and navigate to the different parts of the website.

+Feature Tasks
+•	Create initial html pages with HTML boilerplate.
+(Main, High-Scores, About-Us)
+•	Create page header (separate HTML & CSS files for each page) to be used on all pages.
+This will include: o	Company Logo & Game Title o	Navigation links for each page

+Acceptance Tests
+•	Able to load each page individually by opening the page in Chrome through terminal.
+•	Header for each page looks like our defined wireframe.
+•	Links for each page work in loading other pages in same tab.

+Website Footer:
+As a user, I would want to know when the page was created and check out the websites GitHub Repo.

+Feature Tasks
+•	Create footer for each page of the website.
+•	Footer will have text describing the year the project was built.
+•	Footer will contain a link to the website’s GitHub repo. o	When clicked, the link will open a new tab in the browser.

+Acceptance Tests
+•	The footer text is visible at the bottom of the page.
+•	When the link in the footer is clicked it will load the GitHub’s Repo in a separate tab.

 ## Wireframes & Mockups

 Index / Game Page